COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 Other than sprite choices, the other major combat design choices we had to make were on the menu and the health, as well as the general presentation.

 For the start of the battle, we decided to have the two characters point at each other, initiating the fight, before switching to the main combat section.
-An additional point to make is the combat backgrounds, we decided to use generative AI to produce backgrounds for combat, themed around our worlds, due to the speed and quality that they can be produced.
+An additional point to make concerning the combat backgrounds is that we decided to use generative AI to produce backgrounds for combat, themed around our worlds, due to the speed and quality that they can be produced.

 #figure(
   image("Images/combatstart.png", width: 80%),